 - Almond Flour: You may use Almond Flour instead of all-purpose flour to make grain-free cookies.
-You will be astonished by knowing that the almond flour bakes up just like wheat flour, especially in recipes like brownies or cookies.
-Moreover, even after baking the taste of cookies are just like almonds.
+You will be astonished to know that almond flour bakes up just like wheat flour, especially in recipes like brownies or cookies.
+Moreover, even after baking, the taste of cookies is just like almonds.
 It doesn’t seem like bad taste, huh?
-The almond flour cookies don’t give a soft mouthfeel as it comes in grain-based flours cookies.
+The almond flour cookies don’t have a soft mouthfeel as they come in grain-based flour cookies.
 They are quite easy to cut in different shapes so that you will love them.
 The only thing missing in the almond flour-based cookies is a sandy crumb, usually found in good cut-out cookies.

 - Tapioca Starch: Combine the same quantity of tapioca starch with finely ground almond flour to end up with your cookie dough.
 Tapioca starch adds a buttery taste to your cookies, so you do not need to add a drop of butter to your gain-free cookies.

 - The Sugar: Flour and Starch cannot go well without sugar as they are tasteless without sweetness.
 Generally, you may find two types of sugar in the market: dry sugar and liquid sugar.
 Dry sugar works best with cookies.

 - Butter or Coconut Oil: As almond flour contains high fat, we only need a quarter cup of coconut oil or butter.

 - Eggs: An egg helps to mix all the ingredients and gives flavor and subtle richness to your cookies.

 - Vanilla Extract: It includes vanilla flavor in your cookies.
 It goes very well with the almond flavor.

 - Water: Despite gluten, you can add a little room-temperature water to bind all the ingredients into the dough finely.

 - Baking Powder: Too much and too little baking powder in your dough may spoil your all game.
-So, add right amount of baking soda so that the cookies can puff and bake properly.
-The hardness or softness of the cookies completely depends on the amount of baking soda that you add in your dough.
+So, add the right amount of baking soda so the cookies can puff and bake properly.
+The hardness or softness of the cookies completely depends on the amount of baking soda that you add to your dough.